-The rebuilt engine is a 900cc Yamaha TDM with a realigned output shaft for matching the chain and sprockets correctly with the YZF rear hub.
-An 850 TDM head allows the use of the 850 carbs and made mounting the engine easier as it uses the same front mounts as the TRX.
+The rebuilt TDM engine is a bigger 900cc unit with a realigned output shaft to line up the chain and sprockets correctly.
+An 850 TDM head allows the use of the 850 carbs.
+This addition also made mounting the engine easier as it uses the same front brackets as the TRX.
 The bottom end was also converted to use an 850 dry-sump oil tank slightly modified to fit the 900 cases.

-Other custom one-off items on the bike include the carbon fibre exhaust mounts and carburettor housing, aluminium front sprocket cover and a long list of mounting brackets and linkages.
-The mustard yellow and white custom paint scheme is unorthodox just like the rest of the bike, but you won’t be hearing any screams from the people it encounters, it’s more likely to be camera clicks and curious questions.
+Other custom one-off items on the bike include the carbon fibre exhaust mounts and carburettor box.
+There’s an aluminium front sprocket cover and a long list of handmade mounting brackets and linkages.
+The mustard yellow and white custom paint scheme are unorthodox just like the rest of the bike, but you won’t be hearing any screams from the people it encounters, it’s more likely to be camera clicks and curious questions.

 When Frankenstein created his monster it was labelled an abomination.
 In reality, what he had made was a man better than most.
 He was stronger, bigger and much more resilient than the average Joe.
 Unfortunately, the good doctor’s deplorable skills with a needle and thread left him ugly as sin.
 Our latest build from Theo in the Netherlands takes the same principle of combining “expired” parts to create a better bike.
 But unlike Dr Frankie, Theo has a great eye for design.